How to Send Flowers to a Hospital

 Address Without Room Number

+Can you deliver flowers to a hospital if you don't know where they're actually going?
 When you have flowers delivered to the hospital, we actually recommend that you don't put the room number in the delivery address.
 If the online florist really feels that they need the room number, they will call you to get it.
 It's better to just have the address of the hospital for your flowers delivery because you don't have any guarantee that your loved one won't be moved to a different room.
 The florist will have to check in at the front for your delivery regardless, and this way they can make certain that they go to the correct room.
 Many times the desk associates will actually take the delivery from them anyways and deliver it themselves.
 Don't panic if you entered a room number already, your bouquet will get where it needs to be, it's just that doing it this way usually clears up some interference.
+You don't need to worry about how to send flowers to a hospital room.

 Send Gifts to the Hospital